 The CONTRACTOR is not responsible for the maintenance or construction of ITS elements.
 ITS elements have been installed within the limits of this project.
 The CONTRACTOR shall call PUPs for locating the existing ITS underground infrastructure.
-Contact the ITS Field Operations Manager at 1408 Shop Road (803) 737-1163 or the ITS Coordinator at 1412 Shop Road (803) 737-1646 for information concerning the existing ITS infrastructure within this project.
+Contact the ITS Field Operations Manager at 1408 Shop Road (803) 737-1163 (803) 737-0256 or the ITS Coordinator at 1412 Shop Road (803) 737-1646 (803) 737-9942 for information concerning the existing ITS infrastructure within this project.
+See the Project Information Package for As-Built ITS Plans.